 The price of the petrol was 99.9p per litre.
-I must have put in 55.22 litres.
+I must have put in 55.21 litres.
 My petrol tank is rated at 55 litres.
 I ought to have run out of petrol.

 Having survived that scare, this morning I checked that the £57.75 credit had come through, I drew cash of £55.16 to be labelled in my accounts as petrol, I deposited the cheque for £212.50, and I returned 16p to the penny pot.
 Now I was safe.
 The cheque would clear in 4 days, in time for my next petrol purchase.

 This afternoon, between pupils, my mobile phone rang.
 “Eric?
 Leanne from BSM.
 Good news.
 I have a cheque for you.
 Pass Reward Scheme.
 Three hundred pounds.”

 The facts in this story have not been embellished: not by one iota.
 I swear it on my guardian angel.